jumaffre/CCF/doc/overview/concepts.rst

 Core Concepts
 -------------

 The following diagram shows a basic CCF network made of 3 nodes.
-All nodes run the same application inside an enclave.
+All nodes, operated by one or multiple operators, run the same application inside an enclave.
 The effects of user and member transactions are eventually committed to a replicated encrypted ledger.
 A consortium of members is in charge of governing the network.

 .. image:: ../img/ccf_concepts.svg